LightSquared strikes spectrum deal and exits bankruptcy

-(Reuters) - Wireless venture LightSquared LP said it reached a settlement on Tuesday with Deere & Co over spectrum use that will provide support for the company as it emerges from bankruptcy.
+(Reuters) - Wireless venture LightSquared LP [MOSAV.UL] said it reached a settlement on Tuesday with Deere & Co (DE.N) over spectrum use that will provide support for the company as it emerges from bankruptcy.

 The agreement could potentially lead to further settlements with other GPS providers over interference between LightSquared’s spectrum and GPS signals.